Psychonauts in the Rhombus of Ruin: Development

 The concept for Psychonauts in the Rhombus of Ruin came about during the lead-up to the crowd-sourcing campaign for Psychonauts 2.
 According to Double Fine's CEO, Tim Schafer, they were looking to see what types of games they could develop with a virtual reality (VR) system, comparing it to the games they had made for the Kinect system earlier.
 Due to their recent focus on Psychonauts, the team agreed that a VR-based Psychonauts game would be a good fit, allowing the player to become immersed in the odd environments within the Psychonauts universe.

 It was announced on December 5, 2015 during PlayStation Experience.
 Sony funded the game's development.

 The game was released on February 21, 2017 for PlayStation VR, after approximately a year and a half of development.
 The game was released on Microsoft Windows on April 19, 2018 for HTC Vive and Oculus Rift.

 Reception

 Psychonauts in the Rhombus of Ruin received average reviews from critics.
 Reviewers praised the unique gameplay mechanics and their integration into the story, as well as the continued expansion of the Psychonauts universe.
 Criticism was directed at the game's short length, limited replay value, and abrupt ending.

-The game was nominated for "Best VR Experience" in IGN's Best of 2017 Awards, and for "Immersive Reality Game of the Year" at the 21st Annual D.I.C.E.
+The game was nominated for "Best VR Experience" in IGNs Best of 2017 Awards, and for "Immersive Reality Game of the Year" at the 21st Annual D.I.C.E.
 Awards.